Code-Institute-Submissions/SnapCards/README.md

             this.counter.innerText = this.totalClicks;
             //star rating
             this.starRating = this.totalClicks;
-            // setTimeout  function - function to set time to start and triggger shuffle, countdown and selected state setTimeout(() => {
+            // setTimeout  function - function to set time to start and trigger shuffle, countdown and selected state setTimeout(() => {
                 startMusic();
                 this.shuffleCards();